Dalmirog-zz/OctoPosh/CONTRIBUTING.md

 The project `Octoposh.TestDataGenerator` is in charge of adding the test data needed by the tests to an Octopus Instance.
 As every console project, it starts from `program.cs`, which then runs a set of Fixtures under the `Fixtures` namespace.
 Try opening all the fixtures to understand what each one does and how to extend them/add your own data.

-The console was build with the idea that it should be re-runable at all times, regardless of the existing data on the Octopus Instance.
+The console was built with the idea that it should be re-runable at all times, regardless of the existing data on the Octopus Instance.
 For example: If a resource that the console is trying to create already exists, It'll fetch it, reconfigure it as detailed in the fixture and then save it.
 In very few cases (like creating releases) the resource will be deleted and re-created from scratch.

-To run the project simply set the connection data in the `appSettings.json` file, compile it and then run `dotnet.exe run Octoposh.TestDataGenerator.dll`
+To run the project simply set the connection data in the `appSettings.json` file, compile it and then run:

+`dotnet.exe run Octoposh.TestDataGenerator.dll`